OOAD-Semester-Project/Clipboard-Server/README.md

 The is the GitHub repository of the backend service of our project.
 An instance of this server is running in this [URL](http://clipboard-syncronization-app.appspot.com/).

-For a full list of features and architecture description, please refer to this [README.md](https://github.com/OOAD-Semester-Project/android-app/blob/master/README.md) document
+For a full list of features and architecture description, please refer to this [README.md](https://github.com/OOAD-Semester-Project/android-app/blob/master/README.md) document.

 ## Prerequisites